DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 you can easily do so by specifying which case should be run with which executable.

+Alternatively you can also include all the DLL's and executables in the root of your HAWC2 model folder.
+Executables and DLL's placed in the root folder take precedence over the ones placed in ```/home/$USER/.wine32/drive_c/bin```.

 Log out and in again from the cluster (close and restart PuTTY).

 At this stage you can run HAWC2 as follows: